Carbon footprint

 produced ton of clothing

-We did our first emissions calculation in 2020, when only Scope 1 and 2 emissions were included.
-We calculated Scope 3 emissions for the first time in 2021, which is why the calculation for that year is used as the base year.
-As the calculation has become significantly more accurate this year, we will use 2023 as the base year for our carbon footprint calculation from now on.
+We conducted our first emissions calculation in 2020, which included only Scope 1 and 2 emissions.
+Scope 3 emissions were calculated for the first time in 2021.
+As the methodology has significantly improved since those years, we will use our 2023 carbon footprint calculation as the baseline going forward.

 Image Wear Gee pattern mugs for responsibility